 Use these commands one by one for that:

-sudo pacman -S git sudo git clone https://aur.archlinux.org/yay-git.git cd yay makepkg -si
+sudo pacman -S --needed git base-devel git clone https://aur.archlinux.org/yay.git cd yay makepkg -si

-Once installed, you can use yay command like this to install a package:
+Once installed, you can use the yay command like this to install a package:

 yay -S package_name

 It’s not that you must use AUR helper for installing packages from AUR.
-Expand the next section to see how to use AUR without AUR helper.
+The next section shows how to use AUR without an AUR helper.

 Installing AUR packages without AUR helpers

-If you don’t want to use AUR helper, you can install packages from AUR on your own as well.
+If you don’t want to use AUR helper, you can still install packages from AUR.
+You have to build them with a few commands.